clem9669/hashcat-rule/README.md

 Add 1 punctuation + 1 digit with capitalize the first letter| Script python | Add 1 punctuation + 2 digits with capitalize the first letter| Script python | Add all years from 1900 to 2099 | Script python |
+Add all years from 1900 to 2099 with ! at the end | Script python |
-Add all years from 1900 to 2099 with capitalize the first letter|Script python | Add all caps character at the end (printable) | See rule| Add all caps character + years from 1900 to 2099 | See rule| Add all caps character + 1 digit | See rule|
+Add all years from 1900 to 2099 with capitalize the first letter|Script python | Add all years from 1900 to 2099 with ! at the end with capitalize the first letter|Script python | Add all caps character at the end (printable) | See rule| Add all caps character + years from 1900 to 2099 | See rule| Add all caps character + years from 1900 to 2099 with ! at the end | See rule| Add all caps character + 1 digit | See rule|
 Add all caps character + 1 digit + 1 punctuation | See rule|
 Add famous number | See rule |